Azure-Samples/azure-service-operator-samples/cosmos-todo-list-mi/README.md

 The operator is installed in your cluster and propagates changes to resources there to the Azure Resource Manager.
 [Read more about how ASO works](https://github.com/azure/azure-service-operator#what-is-it)

-Follow [these
-instructions](https://github.com/Azure/azure-service-operator/tree/master/v2#installation) to install the ASO v2 operator in your cluster.
+Follow [these instructions](https://azure.github.io/azure-service-operator/#installation) to install the ASO v2 operator in your cluster.
 Part of this installs
-the [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for the Azure and Cosmos DB resources we're going to create next: ResourceGroup, DatabaseAccount, SqlDatabase, and SqlDatabaseContainer.
+the [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for the Azure and Cosmos DB resources we're going to create next: ResourceGroup, DatabaseAccount, SqlDatabase, SqlDatabaseContainer, UserAssignedIdentity, and FederatedIdentityCredential

 ## Create the Cosmos DB resources